|

 3.4.
 Applying for a French Bank Account

-To open an account you should make a visit to the local branch office of the bank of your choice and complete an application form called a mandate.
+In order to open an account you should make a visit to the local branch office of the bank of your choice and complete an application form, called a mandat.

 These later two requirements are in decline, but we cannot say with certainty that no bank or branch does not still adopt the practice.

-If you have recently purchased in France and do not yet possess a utility bill, you should obtain from the notaire an attestation (certificate of purchase), confirming your ownership of the property.
+If you have recently purchased in France and do not yet possess a utility bill for your French property, you should obtain from the notaire a certificate of purchase (attestation), confirming your ownership of the property.
+The local mayor may also be able to assist with such a certificate.

 When you open an account you will need to sign a contract called a convention de compte, which sets out the rules governing the operation of the account and the products and services.